Where do you find the passion that motivates your career?

 When I was 19, the world was my oyster.
-Young, unencumbered by debt, my first real job out of high school provided a pretty decent revenue stream.
+Young and unencumbered by debt, my first real job out of high school provided a good revenue stream.
 This allowed me the freedom to go where I pleased and do what I wanted.
-I was free.

-My first job was in the foodservice industry where I was a waiter at a prominent Mexican restaurant chain.
-Through a series of changes and internal moves within that location, I was eventually promoted to Lounge Manager, which meant I was in charge of all operations within the bar area.
-I hired, trained and helped run all of the front of-the-house operations (everything in front of the kitchen) and made a pretty decent salary for a kid that had not even turned 21.
-I bought my first brand new car right off the lot.
-I shared my first apartment with my two best friends who also worked at the same establishment and were enjoying similar freedoms.
-We experienced bachelorhood to the fullest.
+My first job was in the foodservice industry; I was a waiter at a prominent Mexican restaurant chain.
+I was eventually promoted to lounge manager.
+This put me in charge of all operations within the bar area.
+I hired, trained, and helped run all the front of–house operations.
+I made a good salary for a kid.
+I bought my first car right off the lot.
 No debt.
 No mortgage.
 No kids.

-At some point in this blur of a lifetime, it hits me.
-It ain’t about me anymore.
+At some point in this blur of a lifetime, it hit me: It ain’t about me anymore.

-Much like my kids depend on me to support them and to put their needs first, the people I support (or as some may say, the associates who report to me) depend on me to help them grow, achieve their goals and remove the obstacles to performance.
-Both groups expect and need me to put their concerns above my own.
-Through this small, yet important part of engagement, both groups are positioned for success.
+Meanwhile, I have always felt that some of my best leadership lessons are grounded in my role as a parent.
+Much like my kids depend on me to support them and to put their needs first, the people I support (or as some may say, the associates who report to me) depend on me to help them grow, achieve their goals, and remove obstacles to their best performance.
+Both family and work teams expect me to put their concerns above my own.
+I do my best to ensure both groups are positioned for success.

-Different circumstances, different results, but the same methodology.
-Sometimes all the inspiration you need to be at your best comes from the home.
+Different circumstances, different results—same methodology.
+Sometimes all the inspiration you need to fire up your career comes from your home!

 Image courtesy of freeflickerimages.com